aaronwaslost/A12-A13-All-Ramdisks-Usbliter8/README.md

 Special thanks to the following projects and developers:

 - [Orangera1n](https://github.com/Orangera1n) for the amazing Spironolactone script, which helped me understand how ramdisks are built.
-- The USBLiter8 developers at Paradigm Shift for their work on the A12/A13 SecureROM exploit. :contentReference[oaicite:0]{index=0}
+- The USBLiter8 developers at Paradigm Shift for their work on the A12/A13 SecureROM exploit
 ## Disclaimer

 The contents of this repository are provided "AS IS", without any express or implied warranty.